grpc/proposal/L111-node-server-drain.md

 ## Abstract

-Add a new method `bind` to the `Server` class to close all active connections on a specific port or all ports
+Add a new method `drain` to the `Server` class to gracefully close all active connections on a specific port or all ports.

 ## Background